pvillano/config/firefox.md

  * Hover over the flexible spaces and drag them out
  * Drag the Search box back next to the URL bar
  * Drag the Pocket icon out if you don’t use it
- * Click the Title Bar checkbox to enable it again